Are you ready to apply to one of the country’s top colleges? Read on to discover Dartmouth College’s requirements, tips to get in, and much more.

 You should begin preparing for Dartmouth throughout all four years of high school.
 Dartmouth is a highly competitive school, so you should focus on participating in meaningful extracurricular activities, giving back to your community, acing your tests, and consistently getting high grades.

 Yes, Dartmouth offers generous financial aid packages.
-You can find more information in the Dartmouth financial aid portal.
+For more information, take a look at the Dartmouth financial aid portal.

 No, Dartmouth only interviews some.
 The school aims to send as many interview invites as possible, but you won’t be disadvantaged if you're not selected.

-Dartmouth College is where the BASIC programming language originated.
-The college has undergraduate arts and sciences, engineering departments, and four graduate programs.
-These programs include the well-regarded Tuck School of Business, Thayer School of Engineering, and Geisel School of Medicine.
+The BASIC programming language originated at Dartmouth College.
+The college has undergraduate arts and sciences, engineering departments, and four graduate programs, including the well-regarded Tuck School of Business, Thayer School of Engineering, and Geisel School of Medicine.

 Complete both the Common Application and the financial aid applications.
 Be sure to send them in before the deadline corresponding to your chosen process.
 Pay the application fee or inquire about a fee waiver.
 If you're applying through early decision, request your school to send Dartmouth your fall quarter grades.